feedhenry-training/fh-mvc-simple/README.md

 -----

-Now, users data and valdation process have been moved to cloud-side.
+Now, users data and validation process have been moved to cloud-side.
 With the power of decoupling of MVC, we did not even touch the source code of controller(userAuth.js) and views to perform the modification.

 Next tutorial (v6 branch) will integrate google map to app and demostrate how controller is applied.